taducduy123/To-Do-List/README.md

 4. System Architechture Diagram
 5. Project Structure
 6. Setup & Installation (How to run my code):
-   - First, please install fastAPI (pip install fastapi) and uvicorn (pip install uvicorn) beforehand
+   - First, please install fastAPI (pip install fastapi), uvicorn (pip install uvicorn), and MySQL beforehand
    - Second, you must set up your database (MySQL) beforehand.
 To do that:
      1. Go Backend/utils/DBconnect.py -> look for line 8-10 -> then enter your username and password (MySQL) here
      2. Go folder Database -> run DDL.sql and DML.sql to create the database
-   - At last, to run code, type the following command in your terminal: uvicorn main:app --reload
+   - Finally, to run code, type the following command in your terminal: uvicorn main:app --reload
 7. API Endpoints
    <table>
   <thead>